logo

 Congrats!
 You've made it to the final stretch of your pregnancy journey!
 At 40 weeks, your baby is fully developed and ready to enter the world.
 While you eagerly await their arrival, your body is undergoing some significant changes to prepare for labour and delivery.

 During this week, you may experience increased pelvic pressure as your baby descends further into your pelvis.
-You might also notice more frequent Braxton Hicks contractions, which are your body's way of practising for the big day.
-It's essential to stay in tune with your body and watch for signs of labour, such as regular contractions or water breaking.
+You might also notice more frequent Braxton Hicks contractions, which are your body's way of practicing for the big day.
+Staying in tune with your body and watching for signs of labour, such as regular contractions or water breaking, is essential.

 View all articles